woocommerce/qit-documentation/docs/custom-tests/tagging-tests.md

 ## Why tag tests?

 - **Organization:** Categorize tests by feature, scenario, or complexity.
 For example, assign `checkout` to tests that focus on the cart and payment flow, or `compatibility` for those verifying your plugin alongside another.
-- **Targeted Execution:** Instead of running all tests at once, run specific tags to focus on a particular area.
+- **Targeted execution:** Instead of running all tests at once, run specific tags to focus on a particular area.
 This speeds up debugging and reduces noise.
-- **Collaboration and Sharing:** Publish tagged tests to QIT so other developers can run them.
+- **Collaboration and sharing:** Publish tagged tests to QIT so other developers can run them.
 This is especially useful for verifying compatibility across multiple plugins in the WooCommerce ecosystem.

 ## Listing available tags